UW-CTRI's Holiday Health Media Manipulation

-The University of Wisconsin's Center for Tobacco Research and Intervention (UW-CTRI) seeks to influence what health journalists and media write and say about the best way to quit smoking this New Years.
+The University of Wisconsin's Center for Tobacco Research and Intervention (UW-CTRI) seeks to influence what health journalists and the media write and say about the best way to quit smoking this New Years.
 Will it succeed?
 Will health news articles tell smokers to spend twice as much on quitting products as last year?
 Probably.

 New Year's is by far the biggest stop smoking day of the year.
 Although we expect pharmaceutical industry holiday season creativity in marketing quitting products, this year the University of Wisconsin (UW) is leading the charge.
 Recipient of millions of dollars in industry funding, it's payback time and media manipulation is the order of the day.